 This course introduces students to current concepts in community-based nursing and population -focused care.
-Building upon previous nursing education, students engag process of conceptualizing individuals, families, groups and communities as population which lifestyle, environmental, and genetic factors are major determinants of health.
-Comprehensive assessment of community and population characteristics is emphasis basis for population-focused interventions aimed at health promotion, disease, and i prevention across the lifespan.
+Building upon previous nursing education, students engage in the process of conceptualizing individuals, families, groups and communities as populations in which lifestyle, environmental, and genetic factors are major determinants of health.
+Comprehensive assessment of community and population characteristics is emphasized as a basis for population-focused interventions aimed at health promotion, disease, and injury prevention across the lifespan.
 Using principles of evidence-based practice through a community clinical practicum, students assess the economic, sociocultural, and environmental influences and develop interventions to meet community-based and population-focused needs.